Danangjoyoo/flask-toolkits/README.md

 ## Description
 Flask toolkits implements and provides several features from `FastAPI` like:
-- automatic API documentation using `AutoSwagger` (define the function and we'll generate the openapi spec for you)
+- Automatic API documentation (define the function and we'll generate the `swagger`/`openapi` spec for you)
-- Base HTTP Middleware (middleware with direct access to `request` and `response`)
-- pydantic's validator
+- Passing parameters through `view`/`router` function which is unable in `Flask` before
+- Easy Middleware setup
+- Parameters and schema validation using `Pydantic`
-- Response functions that could return any type of data without worried to get error
+- Response classes that could return any type of data without worried to get error
 - much more..